fouadbhatti/React-Redux-Design-Patterns/README.md

 ### Improvements to be added
 1. Change app structure to a more functional approach with each feature nesting its own reducers, actions, selectors, components, containers, hocs.
 Moving shared compoenets and hocs to seperate folders for resuablity
 2. Complete writing tests for reducers, containers, store flow integration, middleware and mock services
-3. Convert compoenets that are shared to resuable components across the board
+3. Convert components that are shared to resuable components across the board
 4. Add prop types validation
 5. Add styling using styled components